 Thanks to Active Integration, all of your StudioLive AI speakers—including satellite systems—are networked and operate as a truly integrated system.
 A Network Setup Wizard automatically detects each speaker and allows you to quickly connect to your wired or wireless network.
 Once connected, you can create, edit, save, and recall speaker-setup parameters.

-You have control over output level, a high-pass filter, a 31-band graphic EQ and 8-band parametric EQ (total of 10 bands, including a feedback notch filter), mute, speaker delay, and signal polarity.
+You have control over output level, a high-pass filter, a group 31-band graphic EQ and 8-band parametric EQ (total of 10 bands, including a feedback notch filter), mute, speaker delay, and signal polarity.
 Best of all, all of your custom parameters are stored onboard the StudioLive loudspeaker in the User layer, which can be turned on or off from the back panel, so you can take your custom settings with you.

 You also can monitor performance contouring, dynamic limiting, and excursion limiting, as well as checking real-time temperature and clipping.